Skip to main content

 A representive factory: Hitachi Computer Products (America), Inc.

-Some of our factories and offices use electric power generated with sunlight, wind power, and other renewable forms of energy in its lighting and air-conditioning.
-In fiscal 2014, the Hitachi Group as a whole generated as much as 3,440 MWh in total.
+Some of our factories and offices use electric power generated with sunlight and other renewable forms of energy in its lighting and air-conditioning.
+In fiscal 2018, the Hitachi Group as a whole generated as much as 7,067 MWh in total.

 A representive factory: Omika Works, Services & Platforms Business Unit, Hitachi, Ltd.